javascript-studio/studio-cli/README.md

 # Studio CLI

-Uploads source code to the [JavaScript Studio][1] web service, fetches the error report and prints the results.
+This command line tool encrypts and uploads source code to the [JavaScript Studio][1] web service, fetches the error report and prints the results.

 JavaScript Studio is a cloud service that finds errors in JavaScript programs by dynamically evaluating the source code in a custom runtime.
-If you do not have an account, request an invite at <http://javascript.studio>.
+If you do not have an account, request an invite at <https://javascript.studio>.

 ## Install